 Datanetics batch-fabricated array

 Datanetics’ first keyboard type was the batch-fabricated “array” system (or elastic diaphragm array).
 This is one of the earliest if not the earliest full-travel membrane keyboard; Datanetics themselves used the term “elastic diaphragm” instead of “membrane”.
 The (likely retrospective) term “batch-fabricated” indicates that all the circuitry and switching was manufactured collectively, rather than using discrete switches.
-The use of membrane technology was continued with the DC-50 switches, although that design used flat metal strips glued to the membrane pieces instead of screen-printed conductive material.
+The use of membrane technology was continued with the DC-50 discrete switches, although that design used flat metal strips glued to the membrane pieces instead of screen-printed conductive material.

 Such keyboards are extremely rare, and as such, very little is known about production variants.